Preventing Basketball Injuries

 So read on and you will find answers to many questions you might have on your mind about sports injury.

 The shoes that you use to play basketball should fit snugly.
-In addition, the ideal basketball shoes (see these top picks @ Amazon) should have high tops and some non-skid features.
+In addition, the ideal basketball shoes should have high tops and some non-skid features.
 The use of safety glasses and ankle braces is also recommended.
 In fact, a mouth guard should be your best friend.
 Remember that you should stretch and warm up before each and every session.

 Playing on a safe, dry, and clean surface is also useful, and you should avoid wearing any kind of jewelry as well.
 If you have been injured, take your time and return to the team when the wound has been healed.